Admi126n/RepoStreak/README.md

 I've created this app because of 100 Days Of SwiftUI, to remind me about coding every day.

-I'd like to add notifications which will notify user every evening if main repository streak isn't extended and maybe also lock screen widget.
+I'd like to add notifications which will notify user every evening if main repository streak isn't extended.